Case Transfer Criteria and Procedures

 The American Indian (AI) Unit

-The American Indian (AI) Unit makes the final determination as to whether or not to accept a case regarding an Indian or an Indian child.
+The American Indian (AI) Unit makes the final determination whether to accept a case regarding an Indian parent or an Indian child.
 A case can be suitable to transfer to the AI Unit if at least one (1) of the following Tribal Enrollment Eligibility factors exists:

 • The tribes’ criteria for enrollment by blood quantum (i.e., full, ¾, ½, ¼)